Integrity Week

 Integrity Week at Columbia facilitates integral conversations with our campus community about integrity and ethics in academia through programs and workshops that focus on the fundamental values of academic integrity in research, teaching, and learning.
-This week of collective action and learning strengthens the Columbia community commitment to honesty, trust, fairness, respect, responsibility, and courage.
+This week of collective action and instruction strengthens the Columbia community's commitment to honesty, trust, fairness, respect, responsibility, and courage.
+This year's theme is all about the impact of generative artificial intelligence on academia.

 To register, please click on the hyperlink for each of the events.
 If you have questions please email ugrad-integrity@columbia.edu